 “If you want to feel love, then do loving things,” he said.

-In a world that feels sorely lacking in love and loving-kindness lately, there's no better advice than that.
+In a world that can sometimes feel sorely lacking in love and loving-kindness, there’s no better advice than that.